 - In the new window, click "Change."
 Here you can assign a new drive letter to your USB and click "OK."
 This should fix the problem.

 A used device can suddenly produce unallocated space.
 Unallocated space cannot be used to store data.
 To use the space, you need to create a partition on it, or split it into multiple partitions.
 Accidentally deleting a partition, virus attacks, or other reasons can cause this type of partition loss on your disk.
-You simply need to do data recovery from the unallocated space, then create a new volume on the disk to use it again.
+You simply need to recover data from the unallocated space and create a new disk volume to use it again.

 Method 2.
 Recover data from the unallocated space